- Elevation: 2,372 m (7,782 ft)

 - Google Earth: kml

-To try to minimise confusion over all the different peaks, the following are the six principal mountains in the Anjasmoro range, in order of height (all heights from Bakosurtanal maps).
+As you will see below, exploring the whole mountain range requires at least 4 different outings.
+To try to minimise confusion over all the different peaks, the following are the six principal mountains in the Anjasmoro range, in order of height (all heights from the usually reliable Bakosurtanal maps).

 Gunung 1 – Unnamed peak – 2,372m